hknd23/idcempy/paper.md

 `IDCeMPy` is a comprehensive Python package that allows users to easily fit three distinct sets of inflated discrete choice
-models: Zero-Inflated Ordered Probit (ZIOP), Middle-Inflated Ordered Probit (MIOP), and Inflated Multinomial Logit (IMNL) models.
+models: Zero-Inflated Ordered Probit (ZIOP), Middle-Inflated Ordered Probit (MIOP), and Generalized Inflated Multinomial Logit (GIMNL) models.
 While the ZIOP model permits careful evaluation of zero-inflated ordered choice outcomes that results from two  data generating processes (hereafter, “d.g.p’s”), the MIOP model accounts for ordered choice outcomes in which the inflated middle-category emerges from distinct d.g.p’s.
-The IMNL models account for the large proportion—and heterogeneous mixture—of observations in the baseline and other lower outcome categories within MNL models that are employed to analyze multiple unordered polytomous outcomes. `IDCeMPy` thus provides users with versatile tools that provide accurate inferences when working with inflated ordered and unordered polytomous outcome variables.
+The GIMNL models account for the large proportion—and heterogeneous mixture—of observations in the baseline and other unrodered outcome categories within MNL models that evaluate multiple unordered polytomous outcomes. `IDCeMPy` thus provides users with versatile tools that provide accurate inferences when working with inflated ordered and unordered polytomous outcome variables.
 It can be